This is the first of two articles addressing the biggest challenges leaders are facing today.

 - The best leaders will be those who, as opposed to relying solely on themselves, seek out advisors, coaches and accountability partners to help them learn, change and grow.
 I have always had wise advisors, who have held me accountable.
 I am always looking for people who can do something better than me.
 Leadership isn’t an island, and leaders should be seeking that wise counsel.

-What do you think are challenges leaders face today?
+What do you believe are the challenges leaders face today?
+Share with us below or via email.